Search Engine Optimization

 If you’re looking to really improve your SEO for 2018, you must improve your CTR.
 Google rewards websites with higher click through rates.
 If you think about it, if no users are clicking on your page then why would Google reward you with improved rankings?

-Content and Impact on SEO Rankings
+Content and Impact on SEO Rankings for Long Island Businesses

 As with previous Long Island SEO ranking guides and lists, content has made the list and will most likely continue to be one of the most important ranking factors for most websites.
 As the data suggests, content that is informative, educational, creative, and lengthy seems to rank the highest.